gadicc/meteor-blaze-virtual-dom/README.md

    superfluous.
 A lot of work though.
 We could also try consider minimal changes necessary like react does (rather than the current complete rerender of albeit smaller parts).
+1. DOM element recycling.
+On removeElement, keep a reference to the DOM node, kept in a pool, and used as first choice for insertElement.
 1. Event management here is just a hack, could be done properly with a clearer separation in Blaze of what *has to* run in main thread (not to force anything on the user, but to make the option available).